 The SpecterOps Difference

-SpecterOps aspires to set the cadence for the rest of the security industry and bring unique insight into the advanced threat actor tradecraft.
-Our team has deep experience built through helping hundreds of clients shut down attack paths, evaluate, and develop security operations programs, providing premier training courses to thousands of students in advanced adversary Tactics, Techniques, and Procedures (TTPs), and sponsoring numerous projects to help the industry as a whole.
+SpecterOps aspires to set the cadence for the rest of the cyber security industry and bring unique insight and training into the advanced threat actor tradecraft.
+Our team has deep experience built through helping hundreds of clients shut down attack paths, evaluate, and develop security operations programs, providing premier adversarial training courses to thousands of students in advanced adversary Tactics, Techniques, and Procedures (TTPs), and sponsoring numerous projects to help the security industry as a whole.

 Industry Experts